top of page

 Click below for opportunities at our other locations.

-Title: Peer Services Specialist – King County Library Systems (KCLS) – Bellevue Library
+Title: Peer Services Specialist – Family Navigator

 Reports to: Program Manager

-• BIPOC identified individuals
+• BIPOC identified individuals.

-• LGBTQIA+ identified individuals
+• LGBTQIA+ identified individuals.

 • Veterans